KahWee - Web Development, AI Tools & Tech Trends

 Figma's Trademark List

-Here are the trademarks Figma has filed or registered, many of which are shockingly generic for anyone working in software or product design (see USPTO report:
+Figma has filed or registered these trademarks, most of which are generic software terms (see USPTO report):

 • FIGMA (the company and product name)